 Exploration and evaluation expenses represent recurring maintenance and landowners costs in maintaining and safeguarding the Group's Hungarian wells along with exploration costs associated with the Group's TCP in South Africa.
-During Q2 2015, the Group has further updated its environmental management plan in South Africa.
 The decrease in costs quarter on quarter is partially attributable to the Group's restructuring of its technical function in Budapest during Q4 2014.